• Skip to primary navigation

 Save Recipe

 Bryan and the college kids were all back to work today.
 The high schooler is still on vacation.
-I got my hair done, did errands, and took a nice afternoon nap.
+I took a meal to friends who had planned to come for pizza but got sick instead.

 What We Ate